matt-mcginnis/Manjaro/README.md

-# Manjaro-Linux-Cinnamon
+# Manjaro
-Some BASH scripts to install packages and configuration files for Manjaro-Cinnamon
+Some BASH scripts to install packages and configuration files for Manjaro